juju/docs/src/en/tut-charms.md

 mediawiki/5   active    idle   10       35.196.179.191   80/tcp  Ready
 ```

-To scale back our deployment, use the `remove-unit` command followed by the
+To scale down a deployment, use the `remove-unit` command followed by the unit
-unit ID of each unit you'd like to remove:
+ID of each unit you'd like to remove:

 ```bash
 juju remove-unit mediawiki/3 mediawiki/4 mediawiki/5